 Gestaltist views on learning and problem-solving were opposed to at the time dominant prebehaviorist and behaviorist views.
 Wertheimer emphasized importance of seeing the whole structure of the problem.
 Köhler performed experiments with animals learning through trial and error sessions.
-In his most famous example of insight learning in animals he gave a chimp named Sultan sticks that could be assembled like a fishing pole and placed a banana outside his cage out of his reach.
-Sultan, after considering the situation, suddenly jumped, assembled the poles, and reached the banana.
+In his most famous example of insight learning in animals he gave a chimp named Sultan sticks that could be assembled together to form a longer stick and placed a banana outside his cage out of his reach.
+Sultan, after considering the situation, suddenly jumped, assembled the sticks, and reached the banana.
 Discovery of correct solution to the problem was followed by insight occurrence.
 This presents insightful learning, which has following properties7):